Published: 18 June 2019

 The plain English summary is not the same as a scientific abstract - please do not cut and paste this or other sections of your application form to create the plain English summary.

-Please list the feedback received at first stage and under separate headings indicate what has changed as a result.
+Please list the feedback received at first stage and against each comment indicate what has changed as a result.
+Also consider concerns or comments raised by reviewers in your response (where these reviews have been shared with you).

 Please describe and explain any additional changes that have been made to this proposal since the stage 1 application e.g. in the light of new research.